 "Dr. Laura......
-School is reopening here and my daughter (age five) says she's feeling nervous about it.
+School is finally reopening in person here and my daughter (age five) says she's feeling nervous about it.
 Any pointers on what I can to help her prep emotionally?"

 If you're worried about your child returning to school, your child will pick up on your anxiety.
 Fear is infectious.
 So start by noticing your own feelings